mountaineerbr/shellChatGPT/README.md

 -->

-There is a shortcut to load an older session from the current (defaults) history file.
+There is a shortcut to load an older session from the current history file.
 This opens a basic interative interface.

     chatgpt.sh -cc .